 SYKES`S WARBLER DRURIDGE BAY-NORTHUMBERLAND 16/08/2010

-Anyway after viewing the bird and speaking to some of the lads on site I started the long journey home contented that I had seen another cracking bird for Britain.
+Anyway, after viewing the bird and speaking to some of the lads on site, I started the long journey home content that I had seen another cracking bird for Britain.

 There have been 12 previous records of this species in Britain and Ireland